 The planet Jupiter is named after the king of the Roman gods whose Greek counterpart was Zeus.
 It is the biggest planet in our solar system, which is where it derived its association with the mythological supreme god.

-*Jupiter can easily be seen from Earth and appears as yellow and very bright.
+Viewing: Jupiter can easily be seen from Earth and appears as yellow and very bright.
 Even a set of binoculars will allow you to view the four Galilean moons, whereas a small 4.5″ telescope will bring the Great Red Spot and equatorial zones into focus.
-Jupiter’s brilliant bands of colour can also be seen.
+Jupiter’s brilliant bands of color can also be seen.